openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 The setup of Multi-Device can be described in three major steps:

-1. Configure each device as usual.
+1. Prepare configure for each device.
-2. Compile the model on the Multi-Device plugin created on top of a (prioritized) list of the configured devices.
-This is the only change needed in the application.
+2. Compile the model on the Multi-Device plugin created on top of a (prioritized) list of the configured devices with the configure prepared in step one.
 3. As with any other CompiledModel call (resulting from `compile_model`), you create as many requests as needed to saturate the devices.

 These steps are covered below in detail.